Military Prosecutor Doberman: Main

 Son of Noh Hwa-young and also a third-generation chaebol who becomes the chairman of IM Defense in his late 20s.
 He also owns a bar named Cartel, where he and a celebrity singer named Alan regularly invite women whom they drug, sexually assault and rape while videotaping them.
 Even though he acts rude toward other older people (such as Do Bae-man and Yong Moon-goo) and tough when committing crimes, he is deeply frightened of his mother and mandatory military service.
-Due to relentless bullying while in the military, he slowly matured and realise the error of his ways, as well as his mother's.
+Due to relentless bullying while in the military, he slowly matured and realized the error of his ways, as well as his mother's.
 He was close to his pet dog "Bolt", whom he treated with affection and compassion.